Insider Guide to Athens 2023

 Beautiful Santorini

-Another option for getting from Athens to the islands is hydrofoil.
-Hydrofoils are faster than ferries and can cut travel time in half.
-They run from the port of Rafina, located east of Athens, to several islands in the Cyclades.
-Some of the most popular islands that can be reached by hydrofoil from Athens include Andros, Tinos, and Mykonos
+Travelers looking to reach the islands from the capital have another transportation option available to them: hydrofoils.
+Unlike ferries, hydrofoils are faster and can cut travel time in half.
+They operate from the port of Rafina, which is situated to the east of Athens and provides access to various islands in the Cyclades.
+Among the most well-known islands that can be reached from Athens via hydrofoil are Andros, Tinos, and Mykonos.

 Transportation in Athens